nathanmacinnes/pretendr/README.md

 circular references in your objects until this is fixed.
 * A class mocking interface would be nice.
 There're a few issues to work out before that can happen though.
+* I've just implemented including properties in the prototype chain in the mocks.
+You can do this by passing `true` as the second argument to `MOCKERY`.
+There is huge potential for bugs in this though, because the implementation is very basic, so it needs to be made more robust.